orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 Figure 2: Horizontal disparity and optimal metric map

 From disparity to Digital Surface Model
 ---------------------------------------

-Using the previous application, we evaluated disparities between images.
+Using the previous application, we evaluated disparities between epipolar images.
 The next (and last!) step is now to transform the disparity map into an elevation information to produce an elevation map.
 It uses as input the disparity maps (horizontal and vertical) to produce a Digital Surface Model (DSM) with a regular sampling.
-The elevation values is computed from the triangulation of the “left-right” pairs of matched pixels.
+The elevation values are computed from the triangulation of the “left-right” lines of sight for each matched pixels.
 When several elevations are available on a DSM cell, the highest one is kept.

 First, an important point is that it is often a good idea to rework the disparity map given by the *BlockMatching* application to only keep